florianhartig/LearningBayes/CommentedCode/01-Principles/Priors.md

----
-title: "Priors in Bayesian analysis"
+# Priors in Bayesian analysis
-author: "FlorianHartig"
-date: "9 May 2015"
-output:
-  html_document:
-    keep_md: yes
----

-Priors are key to
+FlorianHartig
+9 May 2015

+# General comments

 # Priors on scale parameters